 UNDERSTANDING THE COMPLEXITY OF

-Clubfoot or Congenital Talipes Equinovarus (C.T.E.V.) is a birth defect that can be mild to severe and pain levels range from zero/little to very severe depending on the type of clubfoot, severity, and past treatments.
-It affects one or both feet and other underlying conditions may be present or are associated with clubfoot.
+Clubfoot or Congenital Talipes Equinovarus (C.T.E.V.) is a genetic or acquired birth defect that can be mild to severe and pain levels range from zero/little to very severe, depending on the type of clubfoot, severity, the outcomes of past treatments, the role of co-morbidities, and the timing of genetic expressions over the lifetime of a patient.
+It affects one or both feet and other underlying conditions may present initially or present later on.